The Growth Hacking Process: A Step-by-Step Guide

 “The Growth Lead has to set up a project management system to coordinate easily the submission and management of ideas, as well as the tracking and reporting of results.
 The more ideas that go into your pipeline, the better your chances of finding winners that spur growth.” – Sean Ellis, Hacking Growth

-First, if you don’t know how to set up a project management system (CRO tool) for your team, you can use the Sean Ellis tool, Effective Experiments, or even some Airtable Free Templates (I’ve designed my own freely on this tool).
-Once this is done, focus on the formatting part of each idea which should be the same to rank them after easily.
+First, if you don’t know how to set up a project management system (CRO tool) for your team, you can use Effective Experiments or even some Airtable Free Templates (I’ve designed my own freely on this tool).

 You can follow this flow:

-2 — Rank Ideas (R) of G.R.O.W.S
+2 — Prioritise Concepts (R) of G.R.O.W.S

 2. These “most promising” ideas will be presented and reviewed at the growth sprint meeting (every week or every two weeks usually), where the experiments to be run will be chosen.